Access the Web UI with Tunneling

 1. Right-click the Chrome icon, and then select Properties.

-For Web UI, which was previously connected without tunneling, after tunneling, the domain address of the existing address must be modified to a private IP address or host name before accessing it.
+To access Web UIs that were previously accessible without tunneling after tunneling, you must change the domain address of the existing address to a private IP address or host name.

 Caution

-After setting the proxy-server, you must restart all web browsers for the proxy to work properly.
+After setting up a proxy server, you will need to restart all your web browsers for them to work properly.